-Upon reaching the south side of Winamac, near Superior Street, the Pathway gives way to the Winamac Parkway, a linear park along the western edge of downtown following the Pennsylvania bed to State Road 14.
-There’s a picnic shelter where the trail meets Main Street, and the park is only a short block or two from options for eating, drinking, and making merry in downtown Winamac.
+Upon reaching the south side of Winamac, the Pathway gives way to the Winamac Parkway, a linear park along the western edge of downtown following the Pennsylvania bed to State Road 14.
+There’s a picnic shelter where the trail meets Main Street, and the park is only a short block or two from Winamac’s downtown commercial blocks.
 A short ride eastward on Main Street leads you to the Soldiers and Sailors Memorial Bridge, which pedestrians and bicyclists can use to cross the Tippecanoe River into the Winamac Town Park, which has a trail looping it.

 A smaller Monterey section of the Erie Trail exists, but does not currently connect to the longer North Judson branch, although it is part of U.S. Bike Route 35, which runs from Sault Ste.
 Marie, Michigan, to Mississippi, and connects to the Winamac Town Park via Pulaski County Bike Route 1, which will become part of the under-development Pulaski County Bike Route Network.